Quantifying Fidelity: A Decisive Feature Approach to Comparing Synthetic and Real Imagery: Experiments

+For \textbf{Steer}, optimizing only OV loss (\emph{OVF-Steer}) improves IV loss (0.610 $\to$ 0.473) and DFF (0.361 $\to$ 0.278), but dramatically worsens OV loss (0.0006 $\to$ 0.3908).
+This occurs because the OVF optimization can overfit to perceptual similarity at the expense of task-relevant output alignment.
+The \emph{DFF-Steer} variant achieves the best DFF (0.229) while preserving OV loss near baseline levels (0.0028), demonstrating that DFF-guided calibration successfully aligns decisive features without sacrificing output fidelity.
+For \textbf{DA}, OVF improves OV loss (0.0172 $\to$ 0.0044) but worsens DFF (0.541 $\to$ 0.630), illustrating the core problem: output-value parity without mechanism parity.
+The SUT produces similar outputs but relies on different decisive features.
+In contrast, \emph{DFF-DA} achieves improved OV loss (0.0172 $\to$ 0.0044) with a smaller DFF increase than OVF-DA (0.541 $\to$ 0.577 vs.\ 0.541 $\to$ 0.630), showing that aligning decisive features can mitigate mechanism divergence while benefiting output fidelity.
 For \textbf{LL}, both calibration variants improve over baseline.
 OVF-LL achieves the best OV loss (0.0019 $\to$ 0.0011) and also improves DFF (0.712 $\to$ 0.630).
 The \emph{DFF-LL} variant achieves competitive DFF (0.635) with similar OV loss (0.0013).
 For this SUT, OVF-only calibration yields slightly better DFF than the DFF-guided variant; this pattern persists in the aggregate (Table~\ref{tab:o2_core}), though both variants improve over baseline.
 This may reflect that for lane-line detection, optimizing output agreement incidentally aligns the decisive features the SUT uses.
 These patterns support O1: OV loss can improve while DFF worsens (DA, OVF variant), demonstrating output-value parity without mechanism parity.
 DFF-guided calibration achieves the lowest DFF for Steering and DA while maintaining competitive OV loss; for LL, OVF-only calibration happens to yield marginally better DFF, though both variants improve substantially over baseline.
 The DA case most clearly illustrates the failure mode DFF is designed to reveal: OVF-DA reduces OV loss by 74\% yet increases DFF by 16\%, meaning the SUT produces more similar outputs but relies on more divergent decisive features.
 The held-out distribution and CDF of DFF distances show clear SUT-specific variation while OV remains tightly clustered (Fig.~\ref{fig:dff-distance}; lower is better for DFF).
 The weak coupling is quantified by Spearman correlations in Table~\ref{tab:o1_coupling}, confirming DFF carries information not captured by IV/OV.